Failure of solids

 Level: MSc and 3rd-year UG students (MTRM025/MAT501)

 To provide the student with a basic understanding of the failure of materials.
-The mechanisms of failure are studied together with the theoretical background to fracture parameters and their use in design.
+Failure mechanisms are studied together with the theoretical background and their use in design.

 Students will be able to: recognise the difference between ductile and brittle failure and the factors influencing each type of failure; use fracture mechanics concepts to solving simple fracture problems.
 Interpret standard fracture test data; use simple laws to predict fatigue behaviour and perform simple calculations of component lifetimes; recognise the conditions under which creep deformation is important; use simple laws to predict creep behaviour and creep lifetime.